 There are many types of handheld knives available on the market.
 They include various types of pocket knives, small hunting knives, and certain types of utility knives.
 One handheld knife that often comes up is the ballistic knife.

 A ballistic knife is a handheld knife with a removable blade, which ejects from the handle with the press of a trigger.
-It is mostly used for self-defense, in military units, and outdoors.
+This knife is mostly used by the military and self-defense.

 Overview of Ballistic Knives

 The name for a ballistic knife comes from the fact that the blade flies forward from the knife when triggered.
 In this way, the blade becomes its own projectile.
 This is why some people consider the ballistic knife to be a firearm.

 There are different kinds of ballistic knives with various methods of propelling the blade.
 Some use air compression or gas propulsion to send it further.

 Spring Vs Air Compression or Gas Propulsion

 Air compression and gas propelled knives tend to last longer since the spring experiences less wear over time.
 The blade has a less accurate aim when fired, though.

 Spring-based ballistic knives are more accurate and generally quieter.
 However, they still lack precision.
 The spring also experiences more wear in this version.

 The mechanism for ejecting the blade from a spring-based ballistic knife is composed of four key parts: a hollow handle, a removable blade, a spring, and a trigger.
 The spring is located inside the handle.
 The trigger is usually in the form of a lever or switch, located on the outside of the handle.
 The blade is fitted into the handle and locked into place.

 The blade remains locked inside the handle until the trigger is pressed.
 When this happens, the spring propels the blade forward, releasing it from the knife.
 The blade is ejected forward, sometimes for several yards.